-Let’s see some aspects that we must take in mind when selecting the space heater for baby room:
+Let’s see some aspects that we must take in mind when selecting the space heater for the baby room:

 Type of heater: We must be guided by the characteristics of the main space, or where the device will be installed most of the time.
-Because the space heateris for the babies, we must make sure to select one with cold surfaces (We know that children are curious, and they touch everything without measuring the consequences).
+Because the space heaters for the babies, we must make sure to select one with cold surfaces (We know that children are curious, and they touch everything without measuring the consequences).

 Energy Efficiency: It’s appropriate that we do a little research about the electrical consumption characteristics of the devices that we’re considering as purchase options.
-The main idea is to achieve warming, but with an electricity consumption that doesn’t generate problems in our bills.
+The main idea is to achieve warming, but with electricity consumption that doesn’t generate problems in our bills.

 Take in mind the special features of the space heater such as energy safe mode, or auto shutdown options.

 Safety Characteristics: If they aren’t handled properly, personal heaters are a potential fire.
 According to the Electrical Safety Foundation International (ESFI), the heaters caused 56,000 home fires, in addition to 470 deaths between 2009 and 2013.